casst01/easy-exist-node/README.md

 * `max` - _integer_ - The maximum number of items to be returned
 * `wrap` - _string_ - (`yes`|`no`) - Specifies whether the returned query results are to be wrapped into a surrounding <exist:result> element.
 The default value is yes

+##### Returns

+A [request-promise] Promise.
+If a non-2xx response is returned, the promise is rejected, otherwise it is resolved with the xQuery result.

 ---

 #### `.exists(uri)`